Key Takeaways

 In June 2026, Chinese EV brand XPENG launched local assembly at its Malaysia factory, with the first XPENG G6 rolling off the production line.
 This event was reported by CleanTechnica, which noted that Malaysia is emerging as the next electric vehicle manufacturing hub in Southeast Asia.

 XPENG is not the first EV company to choose Malaysia as a manufacturing base.
 BYD and Tesla have also set up operations in the country.
 However, XPENG's entry further cements Malaysia's position in the regional EV supply chain.
+The factory, located in a dedicated industrial zone, is designed to handle semi-knocked-down (SKD) assembly with an initial capacity that is expected to ramp up as local demand and export volumes grow.
+This move aligns with Malaysia's National Automotive Policy, which targets 15% of total vehicle production to be EVs by 2030.

 Why Malaysia Is Becoming an EV Manufacturing Hotspot